 Interface and apps

 - Stop hating on TouchWiz.
-It’s great software now (and has a new name)
+It’s great software now.

 - Everything’s cleaner looking and new gestures offer menu shortcuts